-Erik Van Rooyen faces a crucial stretch at end of European Tour season
+Erik van Rooyen faces a crucial stretch at end of European Tour season

 He told his junior to find someone to play against and keep playing until he regularly beats him, even if it’s someone he doesn’t like.

 “I was always the youngest to play, whether it be at my home golf club or in competitions,” McIlroy said.
 “I was always playing with people that were better than me.
-Even my caddie now, Harry (Diamond), he’s basically five years older than me and he was a very good player, and I always played with him.
+Even my caddy now, Harry [Diamond], he’s basically five years older than me and he was a very good player, and I always played with him.
 But that made me a better player because I saw what level I needed to get to.”

 KORN FERRY

-Akshay Bhatia chose to skip college and turn pro out of high school at age 17, right after playing in the Walker Cup.
+Akshay Bhatia chose to skip college and turn pro out of high school at the age of 17, right after playing in the Walker Cup.

 He’s already getting an education.